Select manufacturers offer Certificates of Authenticity and/or Extracts from the Archives. Manufacturers do not provide watch value estimates.

 Movado does not offer Extracts or a service to authenticate vintage watches

-To learn more about the production history of Omega watches before 2000, you can order an Omega Extract of the Archives.
-The Extract of the Archives contains detailed information relating to a watch and how it left their Biel facilities, as well as production date.
-There is a CHF 120.00/EUR 110 fee for the Extract.
-Omega does not provide Certificates of Authenticity.
+As reference, the unavailable Omega Extract of the Archives contained detailed information relating to a watch and how it left their Biel facilities, as well as production date (Fratellowatches wrote on the process.
+There was a CHF 120.00/EUR 110/USD $150 fee for the Extract.

-Omega records have unfortunately been lost for periods of time (there seems to be at least one block).
-If you try to order an Extract for a piece from this period, you will be notified by Omega (“…in certain cases information has not survived, is unreadable or even missing.”) and your order will be cancelled.
+Omega records have unfortunately been lost for periods of time (there seems to be at least one block of time lost).
+If you try to order an Extract for a piece from this period, you will be notified by Omega that “…in certain cases information has not survived, is unreadable or even missing.” and your order will be cancelled.

-Omega will not allow for requests for Extracts sent to the United States directly from their website.
-If you live in the U.S. and would like an Extract ($150), there are the following options:
+One final note on Extract orders – Omega did not allow for requests for Extracts to be sent to the United States via their website form.
+So, if you lived in the U.S. and wanted an Extract, there were the following options:

 c.
 Visit an Omega boutique